ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 If more than one service is configured, the Verifier MUST return which service the Transparent Statement is registered on.

 In some scenarios, the Verifier already expects a specific Issuer and Feed for the Transparent Statement, while in other cases they are not known in advance and can be an output of validation.
-Verifiers SHOULD offer a configuration to decide if the Issuer's signature should be locally verified (which may require a DID resolution, and may fail if the manifest is not available or if the key is revoked), or if it should trust the validation done by the Transparency Service during Registration.
+Verifiers MAY be configured to re-verify the Issuer's signature locally, but this requires a fresh resolution of the Issuer's DID, which MAY fail if the manifest is not available or if the statement's signing key has been revoked.
+Otherwise, the Verifier trusts the validation done by the Transparency Service during Registration.

 Some Verifiers MAY decide to locally re-apply some or all of the Registration Policies, if they have limited trust in the Transparency Services.
 In addition, Verifiers MAY apply arbitrary validation policies after the signature and Receipt have been checked.
 Such policies may use as input all information in the Envelope, the Receipt, and the Statement payload, as well as any local state.

-Verifiers SHOULD offer options to store or share Receipts in case they are needed to audit the Transparency Services in case of a dispute.
+Verifiers MAY offer options to store or share the Receipt of the Transparent Statement for auditing the Transparency Services in case a dispute arises.

 # Federation